+Position Please explain

+of

+individual

-Position Please explain of individual Chief LVS' Executive Vice President and Chief Financial Officer (CFO), who is also a board member, is the senior executive with direct oversight of Sands ECO360 Global Sustainability program with Financial responsibility of environmental issues including water-related issues.
-He reviews the strategic direction and progress of global sustainability efforts with the Chief Procurement and Sustainability Officer, Officer and reports to the Board of Directors as needed.
-The CFO is positioned with the strongest ability to act on water-related issues which can pose both financial risk (e.g water tariffs, increasing water costs, (CFO) extreme weather events) and opportunities (e.g. water efficiency, water diversification).
+Officer (CFO) LVS' Executive Vice President and Chief Financial Officer (CFO), who is also a board member, is the senior executive with direct oversight of Sands ECO360 Global Sustainability program with responsibility of environmental issues including water-related issues.
+He reviews the strategic direction and progress of global sustainability efforts with the Chief Procurement and Sustainability Officer, and reports to the Board of Directors as needed.
+The CFO is positioned with the strongest ability to act on water-related issues which can pose both financial risk (e.g water tariffs, increasing water costs, extreme weather events) and opportunities (e.g. water efficiency, water diversification).
 The CFO is also best positioned to ensure our sustainability program and projects are executed properly by, overseeing strategic direction, major project execution, and progress against goals and targets.
-In addition, the CFO's background in engineering is incredibly valuable to our sustainability efforts given the nature of our initiatives.
+For example, each year the CFO decides and approves CAPEX budgets and acceptable payback periods for global Sands ECO360 ECOtracker projects.
+ECOtracker projects include water efficiency and diversification projects that reduce water consumption and reduce reliance on scarce freshwater.